cs1302uga/cs1302-ce20/README.md

    are added to their parents in a left-to-right order.
    Here are some additional notes:

+   * The textfield is expected to grow with its parent `HBox`.

    * The three `ImageView` objects associated with the `Button` objects are not considered part of the scene graph but are part of the overall containment hiearchy.
 These `ImageView` objects are associated with each `Button` object via the `Button` object's